iShezmu/holbertonschool-web_back_end/python_variable_annotations/README.md

 *   8-make_multiplier.py
     - Write a type-annotated function `make_multiplier` that takes a float `multiplier` as argument and returns a function that multiplies a float by `multiplier`.

+*   9-element_length.py
+    - Annotate these function’s parameters and return values with the appropriate types.